5 Loyalty Card Ideas for your Coffee Shop

 Step 5: Measure its success

 As with any marketing initiative, you need to be able to measure the success of your loyalty programme on a regular basis.
-While that’s hard to quantify with a physical punch card programme, a digital loyalty programme provides a wealth of data for you to analyse.
+While that’s hard to quantify with a physical coffee shop loyalty cards, a digital loyalty programme provides a wealth of data for you to analyse.

 With Square Loyalty, you can see the stats on your programme members in your Square dashboard.
 For example, you can determine how much loyalty members spend versus those that aren’t registered.
 In addition, you can see how frequently your loyal customers come back to your business versus non-loyalty customers.
 You can also see how many customers are enrolled, the increase in frequency of their visits, and how much their average ticket size has increased.